OXID-eSales/developer_documentation/modules/skeleton/menuxml.rst

 Menu entry
 ----------

-In order to provide an admin menu entry you need to add a menu.xml in the root folder of your module.
+In order to provide an admin menu entry, you need to add a menu.xml in the root folder of your module.

 .. code::